AtrCheema/AI4Water/README.md

 ## Installation

-using github link for the latest code
+using github link

 	python -m pip install git+https://github.com/AtrCheema/dl4seq.git

 using setup file, go to folder where repo is downloaded

     python setup.py install

+The latest code however (possibly with less bugs and more features) can be insalled from `exp` branch instead

+    python -m pip install git+https://github.com/AtrCheema/dl4seq.git@exp

 ## How to use